 The contract that Gordon signed provided him with a platform to do what he loved.

-I was still working full time, so it’s not as full on as you think it would be.
-At that point you just train three to four times a week and you play on the weekend, but you train on the nights after work.
+I was still working full-time, so it’s not as full-on as you think it would be.
+At that point, you just train three to four times a week and you play on the weekend but you train on the nights after work.
 Pretty much everyone had jobs.
-There’s very few people that would’ve bothered or would’ve been able to live on what it was, especially people with families and stuff.
+There are very few people that would’ve bothered or would’ve been able to live on what it was, especially people with families and staff.
 For me, to tell you the truth, coming from the Highlands, the contracts I signed back then they just used to cover my fuel pretty much.
 It wasn’t until I started getting a little bit older, I think around about 19 or 20, that’s when the pay started getting pretty decent.
 I started actually banking a bit rather than just covering my fuel costs.